beville/gen-fake-comics-lib/README.md

 # gen-fake-comics-lib
 A small command-line utility that generates a slew of fake one-page comics for testing comic servers.

-Optionally include different kinds of random metadata including locations, characters, credits, etc.
+Generated comics are sequenced by publisher, series, volume and issue, and all include ComicInfo.xml with basic fields populated.
+Some type of extra metadata can be optionally generated, such as locations, characters, credits, teams, summaries, story arcs.
+Additionally, files may be created all in a single folder, or a structured subfolders based on publisher/series/volume.

 ![Sample server screenshot of generated covers](./screenshot.png)